SpoookyTanuki/Wildfire_Ignitions_for_WWF/README.md

 This Storymap was produced under **COST Action CA22164 NERO (European Network on Extreme fiRe behaviOr)**, supported by the **European Cooperation in Science and Technology (COST)** through a **Short-Term Scientific Mission (STSM)**.

 **Collaborating Institutions:**
-WWF Greece • COST NERO • Ministry for Climate Crisis and Civil Protection • Research volunteers and GIS experts
+WWF Greece • COST NERO • Greek Ministry for Climate Crisis and Civil Protection • Volunteers and GIS experts

-**References:**
-- California State Auditor Report (2021-117)
-- MDPI “Power Lines and Wildfire Risks” (2023)